cnervi/CXS_Pin/README.md

 # CXS_Pin (WIP)
 Object oriented Pin I/O for Arduino.

-# License
+# TODO
-Copytight (c) 2024 Claudio Nervi - MIT Licence.
+- More examples
+- More testing
+- More readme